by Kristen Minogue

 “If someone accidentally or intentionally ingests poison, the first thing doctors would do is give them a glass of activated carbon,” Ghosh says.
 “What it does is, it goes into the stomach and sucks out the pollutants before the blood can take it out.”
 But while activated carbon had been proven to help other toxin problems, including mercury-contaminated water, it had never been tested for mercury-contaminated soils.

 If mercury could be trapped in the soil—ensuring it wouldn’t seep into the water at all—the risk of exposure would drop dramatically.
-With funding from both the federal government and industries, Gilmour and Ghosh’s labs looked at contaminated underwater sediments from Berry’s Creek and three other locations: a river, a freshwater lake and another brackish creek.
+With funding from both the federal government and industries, Gilmour and Ghosh’s labs looked at contaminated underwater sediments from four locations: a river, a freshwater lake and two brackish creeks.
 They added three different treatments to each soil in laboratory, including activated carbon.

 However, it wasn’t enough to trap mercury alone.
 They also needed to trap its more dangerous sibling: methylmercury, a neurotoxin created by microbes in the soil.
 Once created, methylmercury works its way up the food web, becoming up to 10 times more concentrated at each new level.
 By the time it reaches humans, it can damage the immune system and nervous system, and harm the brains of developing embryos.